33 Postcards

 33 Postcards is a 2011 drama film written and directed by Pauline Chan and starring Guy Pearce.
 It is the first co-production between China and New South Wales.

 Plot

-Mei Mei (Zhu Lin) a 16-year-old Chinese orphan who has been supported by donations from her Australian sponsor Dean Randall (Guy Pearce), who sends her postcards that describe his family life.
+Mei Mei (Zhu Lin) is a 16-year-old Chinese orphan who has been supported by donations from her Australian sponsor Dean Randall (Guy Pearce), who sends her postcards that describe his family life.
 When her orphanage choir travels to Australia to participate in an Australian Choir Festival, Mei Mei takes the opportunity to find Dean with the hope he will make her part of his family.
 However, Mei Mei discovers the shocking truth – Dean is actually a convict in prison for manslaughter.
 Seeing Dean as her last chance at finding a home, Mei Mei decides to stay in Sydney until Dean gets his parole, in the meantime becoming naively entangled in the criminal world herself.
 To save Mei Mei from his own fate, Dean must make an impossible sacrifice.